Recent Scam Emails Target Employees By Posing As Upper Management

 Employees receiving urgent emails from upper management within their place of employment are encouraged to carefully examine the emails before responding to or complying with them.

-According to Los Angeles County’s District Attorney’s Office, employees within companies are being targeted in a recent email scam called a compromise email scam by appearing to be someone in upper management sending an urgent email.
+According to Los Angeles County’s District Attorney’s Office, employees within companies are being targeted in a recent email scam, called a compromise email scam, by appearing to be someone in upper management sending an urgent email.

 “Suppose you get an email at work that’s flagged as urgent coming directly from your supervisor, except it’s not.
 In the business email compromise scam, criminals will disguise email addresses to look like they’re being sent from within the victim’s workplace,” Sean Hassett, the deputy district attorney, explained.

 These scammers are using fake email addresses and modeling them to look similar to company emails.
-The fraudulent emails are being marked as urgent emails and encouraging employees to immediately transfer funds to a client.
+The fraudulent emails are being marked as urgent and encourage employees to immediately transfer funds to a client.
 Unfortunately, employees who are falling for the scam are making the mistake of transferring funds to the scammer who sent the email.

-The Los Angeles County DA’s office is encouraging employees within companies that may be responsible for transferring funds to use extreme caution when receiving requests involving sending money to clients from management via email.
-The DA recommends closely reviewing payment requests, closely examining the email address the request was sent from, and confirming the request with management directly before transferring funds.
+The Los Angeles County D.A.’s office is encouraging employees within companies that may be responsible for transferring funds to use extreme caution when receiving requests involving sending money to clients from management via email.
+The D.A. recommends closely reviewing payment requests, closely examining the email address the request was sent from, and confirming the request with management directly before transferring funds.

 In this situation, it is always better to reach out to the member of upper management who sent the email for confirmation.